 The commentary explains that the koan has to do with the vexed and fundamental question of the distinction between the essential and the phenomenal, which bears directly upon what I’ve been trying to write about in the case of rocks [relevant to the distinction between rock as an abstract and a rock as something with character and personality].
 The “western barbarian” in the koan is often personified as Bodhidharma, the First Zen Patriarch, who was indeed an Indian monk who went to China in the 6th century:

-it (I do have a modest collection of especially evocative rocks…).
+So I realized that I wanted to find that rock with Bodhidharma on it; I wanted to possess it (I do have a modest collection of especially evocative rocks…).
 I went back to Drift Inn to try to find it again.
 And didn’t.
 And went back twice more, trying to reconstruct where I might have tossed it.
 No Bodhidharma.

 among the ten thousand rocks